 Carm Capriotto

-Carm Capriotto’s Friday Town Hall Academy #265 streamed live February 25, 2022.
-The subject was “Coaches Lab: Turn Around a Struggling Shop” with guests Chris Cotton, YNR’s own Brian Gillis, and Murray Voth.
+Carm Capriotto’s Friday Town Hall Academy #265 streamed live on February 25, 2022.
+The subject was “Coaches Lab: Turn Around a Struggling Shop”.
+The guests Chris Cotton (AutoFix), YNR’s own Brian Gillis, and Murray Voth (RPM Training) circled around the mic to discuss the ways that automotive service centers can turn their fortunes around.

 Is Your Auto Repair Shop Ready For The Next Step?
 Book Your FREE Strategy Session!

 Brian Gillis - You Net ResultsYour independent automotive repair shop is lacking in direction.
 Maybe your business plan has stalled out.
-You are definitely not meeting your goals for growth.
-You need an experienced automotive industry coach who can help you.
+You are definitely not meeting your shop’s goals for financial growth.
+You need an experienced automotive industry coach who can guide you along the way.
 Then why not schedule a FREE business strategy session with You Net Results guide Brian Gillis?
 You’ve got absolutely nothing to lose, so sign up today!

 video